pmorch/keepassxc-wiki/Building-KeePassXC.md

 If you are not a KeePassXC maintainer, the only interesting command for you is `release-tool build`.
 This will automate the compilation and packaging steps described [above](#building-keepassxc-manually) and also perform a few more packaging steps such as exporting a source tarball and building an [AppImage](http://appimage.org/) on Linux.

-When not specified otherwise, it will create a directory called `release` containing the build directory, the source tarball and the packaged binary bundles.
+When not specified otherwise, it will create a directory called `release` containing the build directory, a source tarball and the packaged binary bundles.
 On Linux, there will also be a directory `release-bin` inside the `release` directory, containing stripped versions of all the compiled binaries without additional dependencies.